clude/lager/README.md

 no previous versions around.
 To disable rotation set the size to 0 and the date to "".

+`rotate_target` format:
+empty means do not rename the rotated file to other names, we keep using the same name `error.log` string like `./log/t_error.log` means the rotated file will be changed `./log/t_error.log`

+`rotate_type` format:
+`number` means keep current Count feature, the rotated file name will be `t_error.log.0` `time` means appending timestamp to the rotated file, the file name will be changed to `t_error.log.20150315120101`

 The `$D0` syntax is taken from the syntax newsyslog uses in newsyslog.conf.
 The relevant extract follows: